-The memory slots support up to four 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only when using two or four sticks of supported memory.
-Using one or three sticks of memory will lower the board to Single-Channel mode, which may significantly lower performance.
-128GB of RAM is supported in a 4x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 5100MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 3200MHz for Rocket Lake-S processors, and 2933MHz for Comet Lake-S processors.
+The memory slots support up to two 288-pin DDR4 DIMMs in Dual-Channel mode.
+Dual-Channel mode will be enabled only upon using two sticks of supported memory; using one stick of memory will lower the board to Single-Channel mode, which may significantly lower performance.
+64GB of RAM is supported in a 2x32GB configuration.
+At the time of this manual's release, this motherboard officially supports up to 4600MHz+ speeds.
+Ultimately, the maximum achievable memory speed and performance depends upon your CPU memory controller.